layoaster/lana-backend-test/README.md

 ## Usage
-For simplicity Docker / [Docker Compose][docker-compose] is required to get everything running.
+For simplicity Docker/[Docker Compose][docker-compose] is required to get everything running.

 **Important:** Before anything make sure you create an empty file named `.env`